 Looking for a fun solution for your pet’s dental health?
 Try a dental chew toy!
 Designed to stimulate your pet mentally while freshening their breath, these playful essentials are available in a range of shapes and sizes for all types of dogs.
 Make sure to swap out your dog’s dental toys regularly so they don’t get bored, and ensure you have a variety of textures.
 We recommend alternating rope and rubber toys for a good mix.

-Add a water additive
+Add a water additive or teeth gel

 Once you establish a good daily routine, cleaning your dog’s teeth at home will become an easy and fun part of your everyday life together.
 For more advice on which methods best suit you and your dog, speak to your local Petbarn team member or book a dental appointment at your local Greencross Vets clinic.